dwd31415/GameSharing/README.md

 How to extend GameSharing?
 ==========================

+Android:

-If you want to add a feature to GameSharingand you know how to develop with the JNI(Java Natvie Interface), you can do that.
-You just have to addd a new static function to the AppActvity and write all GPGS code into it.
+If you want to add a feature to GameSharing and you know how to develop with the JNI(Java Natvie Interface), you can do that.
+You just have to add a new static function to the AppActvity and write all GPGS code into it.
 Then add a new function to the GameSharing C++ class and add this code snipped to it:

 ```
 #if CC_TARGET_PLATFORM == CC_PLATFORM_ANDROID